-Having finished a long but rewarding hike around Maria Island, I’ve got a few days with the family at Freycinet before heading back to Sydney.
-It was exactly two years ago that I hiked the Freycinet Peninsula over three days with my son.
-One of the few tracks we didn’t manage to do was the relatively short walk up to the summit of Mt Amos.
+Mount Amos has been on my Tasmanian To Do List for a few years, and having finished a long but rewarding hike around Maria Island I’ve got a few days at Coles Bay during which to undertake this bushwalk.
+It was exactly two years ago that I hiked the Freycinet Peninsula with my son, and after three days of walking I couldn’t persuade him to do the relatively short (but steep) walk up to the summit of Mount Amos!
 Starting at the Wineglass Bay carpark, the track soon veers off to the left, with a warning sign for good measure.

-It’s a nice and gentle rise intially, through banksia, she-oaks and eucalypts and along a few short sections of boardwalk.
+The Mount Amos walk starts with a nice and gentle ascent, through banksia, she-oaks and eucalypts and along a few short sections of boardwalk.

 After about 800m, there’s another warning sign – just in case you missed the first one!
 (It would be a bit slippery after rain, but there’s no sections with any serious exposure and my 12-year old daughter had no issues with the climb.)